 SharePoint 2010 introduced many new features to improve user experience.
 One such feature is the SharePoint 2010 Management Shell, a plug-in for Windows PowerShell which contains more than 500 commands for SharePoint administrative work.
-It does the same job as STSADM commands, but is much more powerful.
-In this first post about SharePoint 2010 PowerShell, we will take a brief look at deploying and removing a solution package.
+It does the same job as STSADM commands but is much more powerful.
+In this first post about SharePoint 2010 PowerShell, we will briefly examine deploying and removing a solution package.

 How can I deploy/remove a solution package in SharePoint 2010 using PowerShell commands?